Ideavate Developer Hub

 Communicating with GraphQL

-Because GraphQL operations consist of multiline JSON, for interactive exploration we recommend using the Explorer to make GraphQL calls.
+Because GraphQL operations consist of multiline JSON, for interactive exploration we recommend using the to make GraphQL calls.
 You can also use cURL or any other HTTP-speaking library.

 To query GraphQL using cURL, make a POST (or GET) request with a JSON payload.
 The payload must contain a string that contains the GraphQL commands to run such as query: